-2See Proclamation 6726, Placing into Full Force and Effect the Compact of Free Association with the Republic of Palau, 59 Fed.
+3See Proclamation 6726, Placing into Full Force and Effect the Compact of Free Association with the Republic of Palau, 59 Fed.
 Reg.
 49777 (Sept.
 27, 1994).
-Congress approved the Compact of Free Association in Public Law 99-658 of Nov.
-14, 1986, and Public Law 101-219 of Dec.
-12, 1989.
+Congress approved the Compact of Free Association in Public Law 99-658 on November 14, 1986, and Public Law 101-219 on December 12, 1989.
 The grant funds specified by the compact are backed by the full faith and credit of the U.S. government.

-3Unless otherwise noted, all years cited are fiscal years (Oct.
+4Unless otherwise noted, all years cited are fiscal years (Oct.
 1-Sept.
 30).
-In addition, all dollar amounts in this report are in current (i.e., nominal) dollars.
+In addition, all dollar amounts in this report are in nominal dollars (i.e., unadjusted for inflation).

-4GAO, Compact of Free Association: Palau's Use of and Accountability for U.S. Assistance and Prospects for Economic Self Sufficiency, GAO-08-732 (Washington, D.C.: June 10, 2008).
+5GAO, Compact of Free Association: Palau's Use of and Accountability for U.S. Assistance and Prospects for Economic Self Sufficiency, GAO-08-732 (Washington, D.C.: June 10, 2008).

-15 years after it entered into force.
+The September 2010 agreement between the U.S. and Palau governments (the Agreement) followed a formal review of the compact's terms required 15 years after the compact entered into force.
 Provisions of the Agreement would, among other things, extend economic assistance to Palau beyond the original 15 years and modify trust fund arrangements.
 A bill now pending before the U.S. Senate would approve the Agreement and appropriate funds to implement it.
+The Senate Committee on Energy and National Resources held a hearing to review the pending bill on June 16, 2011; as of November 17, Congress had not voted on this bill.

-My statement today describes (1) the extension of economic assistance to Palau as outlined in the Agreement, (2) the impact that this assistance would have on the Palau trust fund's sustainability, and (3) the projected role of U.S. assistance in Palau government revenues.
+In June 2011, we testified before the Senate, describing (1) the extension of economic assistance to Palau as outlined in the Agreement, (2) the impact that this assistance would have on the Palau trust fund's sustainability, and (3) the projected role of U.S. assistance in Palau government revenues.8 For our June statement, we reviewed the Agreement, assessed trust fund balances and disbursement plans under various assumptions and investment returns, and examined single audit reports and budget estimates prepared for the Palau government.

-For this statement, we reviewed the Agreement, assessed trust fund balances and disbursement plans under various assumptions and investment returns, and examined single audit reports and budget estimates prepared for the Palau government.
+My statement today updates our June 2011 statement, in particular, our analysis of the impact of the economic assistance outlined in the Agreement on the sustainability of Palau's trust fund.
 We determined that these data were sufficiently reliable for the purposes of our review.
-We conducted our work from February to June 2011 in accordance with all sections of GAO's Quality Assurance Framework that are relevant to our objectives.
-The framework requires that we plan and perform the engagement to obtain sufficient and appropriate evidence to meet our stated objectives and to discuss any limitations in our work.
-We believe that the information and data obtained, and the analysis we conducted, provide a reasonable basis for any findings and conclusions.
+We conducted this update in November 2011 in accordance with all sections of GAO's Quality Assurance Framework that are relevant to our objectives.
+The framework requires that we plan and perform the engagement to obtain sufficient and appropriate evidence to meet our